soilwise-he/soilwise-util/README.md

-# API to advertise harvested feeds
+# API to browse through harvested feeds

+News feeds of the soil mission projects are harvested into a database, this API enables to browse through the feeds.
+Feeds are ordered by date.

+## Usage

+Navigate to /docs to see interactive documentation (swagger)

+Use params `limit` and `offset` to paginate through the results

 ## Run locally